wp-plugins/search-by-sku-for-woocommerce/readme.txt

 This is probably the most significant release of the plugin so far as it addresses most of the issues previously raised, so please keep all bug reports / enhancement suggestions coming :)

+If you feel you / your clients have benefited from the plugin, [please consider a donation :)](http://www.mattyl.co.uk/donate/)

 = 0.5.2 =
 Bug fix release!
 0.5.1 removed the plugin when searching in the Wordpress admin as Woocommerce has implemented searching for simple products by SKU.